-Libre open access like gratis open access makes scholarly literature and research available free of charge.
+Libre open access like gratis open access makes scholarly literature and research available free of charge (What is an article processing charge?).
 However, it goes a little further to grant users additional rights that allow users to reuse and remix the scholarly literature or research freely.
 There are various degrees of libre open access, as some scholarly articles may permit all uses except commercial use.
 In contrast, some may permit all uses except derivative works and so on.

 When writing a research or scholarly literature, new knowledge is usually synthesized from current knowledge.
 However, if the current knowledge is behind a publisher firewall where only those who can afford it can access it, it limits the number of researchers that can actually contribute to moving the knowledge of a particular subject forward.